tokkiwa/Fast-FTIC/README.md

 # Exactness

-This implementation is fully compatible with original weights.
+You can load original weights for this implementation.
-The speed is much faster (less than 1s/img) than the original one while performance is a bit lower (approx. +0.001 bpp) due to the approximation in rANS.
+The speed is much faster (less than 1s/img) than the original one while performance is a bit lower (approx. +0.001 bpp) due to the entropy coder differences.

 The RD curve is below: